 Polymorphic VT: Several different foci or pathways and irregular, varying QRS complexes

-Diagnosis of ventricular tachycardia is by ECG (see Figure: Broad QRS ventricular tachycardia.).
-Any wide QRS complex tachycardia (QRS ≥ 0.12 sec) should be considered VT until proved otherwise.
+Diagnosis of ventricular tachycardia is by ECG (see figure Broad QRS ventricular tachycardia).
+Any wide QRS complex tachycardia (QRS ≥ 0.12 second) should be considered VT until proved otherwise.

 Treatment of acute ventricular tachycardia depends on symptoms and duration of VT.